 Plan of Conservation and Development: A plan prepared, amended, and adopted by a municipal planning commission at least once every ten years.
-In preparing such plan, the commission or any special committee shall consider the following: (1) The community development action plan of the municipality, if any, (2) the need for affordable housing, (3) the need for protection of existing and potential public surface and ground drinking water supplies, (4) the use of cluster development and other development patterns to the extent consistent with soil types, terrain and infrastructure capacity within the municipality, (5) the state plan of conservation and development adopted pursuant to chapter 297, (6) the regional plan of conservation and development adopted pursuant to section 8-35a, (7) physical, social, economic and governmental conditions and trends, (8) the needs of the municipality including, but not limited to, human resources, education, health, housing, recreation, social services, public utilities, public protection, transportation and circulation, and cultural and interpersonal communications, (9) the objectives of energy-efficient patterns of development, the use of solar and other renewable forms of energy and energy conservation, (10) protection and preservation of agriculture, (11) the most recent sea level change scenario updated pursuant to subsection (b) of section 25-68o, and (12) the need for technology infrastructure in the municipality.
+In preparing such plan, the commission or any special committee shall consider the following: (1) The community development action plan of the municipality, if any, (2) the need for affordable housing, (3) the need for protection of existing and potential public surface and ground drinking water supplies, (4) the use of cluster development and other development patterns to the extent consistent with soil types, terrain and infrastructure capacity within the municipality, (5) the state plan of conservation and development adopted pursuant to chapter 297, (6) the regional plan of conservation and development adopted pursuant to section 8-35a, (7) physical, social, economic and governmental conditions and trends, (8) the needs of the municipality including, but not limited to, human resources, education, health, housing, recreation, social services, public utilities, public protection, transportation and circulation, and cultural and interpersonal communications, (9) the objectives of energy-efficient patterns of development, the use of solar and other renewable forms of energy and energy conservation, (10)

+protection and preservation of agriculture, (11) the most recent sea level change scenario updated pursuant to subsection (b) of section 25-680, and (12) the need for technology infrastructure in the municipality.
 Refer to CGS § 8-23.

-Preservation Development: Developments that primarily constitute substantially rehabilitating existing occupied multifamily rental housing.
+Preservation Development: Developments that primarily constitute substantially rehabilitating or replacing existing and occupied affordable multifamily rental housing with or without net new unit production, and that maintains or improves current affordability so that no existing residents are displaced.

 Private Resources: Funds that an owner or developer obtains from an independent third-party financial institution; development funds from sources other than the federal government, state governments, public agencies, and local municipalities.
-It is owner or developer capital assets.
+It includes confirmed owner or developer capital assets.

 Priority Funding Area: Classified by census blocks that include designation as an urban area or urban cluster in the 2010 Census, boundaries that intersect a 1⁄2 mile buffer surrounding existing or planned mass-transit stations, existing or planned sewer service from an adopted wastewater facility plan, existing or planned water service from an adopted public drinking water supply plan, local bus service provided 7 days a week.
-See the State Plan of Conservation and Devvelopment on the State of Connecticut's Office of Policy and Management website.
+See the current State Plan of Conservation and Development on the State of Connecticut's Office of Policy and Management website.